-It’s pretty amazing all the things they’re doing, and I’m spoiled because their coffee shop is just a couple miles from my home.
-This is very dangerous for the bank account — which is why you need to use code “HELLO20” at check out for 20% off! (running from today until 12/31 at 11:59 PM.)
+It’s pretty amazing all the things they’re doing, and I’m spoiled because their coffee shop is just a couple of miles from my home.

 I hope all you coffee lovers enjoy this easy, on-the-go breakfast as much as I do!